nanos/starling-web/README.md

 At this time no further options are available.

+See [Playing around with Angular and the Starling Bank API](https://msthomas.xyz/playing-around-with-angular-and-the-starling-bank-api/) for more information.

 ## Configuration

 Firstly, supply a file in `src/assets/config.json`.
 This file must have the following format: